simgik/cleankit/README.md

 A cautious Windows cleanup toolkit with report-first scans, backups, and explicit cleanup confirmation.
 CleanKit is focused on safe, explainable cleanup instead of registry-cleaner magic.
 It starts with stale app entries, broken shortcuts, and dead services, but the name leaves room for future cleanup modules.
-> Development note: CleanKit is built by simgik with AI-assisted coding and manual review/testing.

 ## Features
 - Read-only scan first